Purp1eW0lf/HackTheBoxWriteups/README.md

 # HackTheBox Writeups

-I have been trying to give back to the community by drafting writeup reports for the machine I've completed on Hack the Box, which is a website for practising ethical hacking.
+I have been trying to give back to the community by drafting writeup reports for the machines I've completed on Hack the Box, a website for practising ethical hacking.

 ## Beginner-Friendly All The Way
 I pitch every report for a 'beginner', regardless of the difficulty of the machine.
 I've made this choice as I consider writeups to be a great learning resource for people trying to get started in the area.
 I am always available for for a chat when it comes to cyber, and especially ethical hacking for beginners.